ZhangNingSAU/Spring-2021-CSCI-480-Machine-Learning/Homework/HW1.md

 ![](../Resources/HW1-overfitting.png)

 Q5.
 Given the following information of a dataset, Which model can **NOT** be used for this regression problem.
-Explain your answer<br>
+Explain your answer.<br>
 A. linear regression<br>
 B. deep learning<br>